When to Use TypedDict vs Dataclasses in Python: A Type-Safe Decision Guide

 Identify dict-heavy modules using AST traversal or targeted grep.
 Apply TypedDict first for read-only external interfaces.
 Transition to dataclasses only when methods, validation, or immutability are required.

-Tune incremental mypy/pyright configuration to avoid false positives.
-Start with ignore_missing_imports = true and warn_return_any = false.
-Gradually enable strict mode as coverage expands.
+Tune incremental mypy/pyright configuration to avoid false positives during migration.
+Start with ignore_missing_imports = true and gradually tighten rules as coverage expands.

 CI-ready configuration for pyproject.toml: